 Why is an oophorectomy performed?

+Typically, surgery aims to preserve the ovaries.
 An oophorectomy may be necessary in the following situations:

 - Ovarian cancer